ninabarzh/ipa/content/en/blog/stalkerware-flexispy.md

 FlexiSPY is not subtle.
 Its website is slick and bold.
 Its branding is less “concerned parent” and more “global intelligence contractor.”
 But buried in its terms and conditions, like a tick under the fur, is the legal get-out clause: you must only install FlexiSPY on a device you own, and you must inform the user.

 Naturally, there are no meaningful mechanisms to enforce this.
 And FlexiSPY goes out of its way to help you stay hidden.
-It offers remote updating, uninstalling, and stealth mode—so that the target remains unaware.
+It offers remote updating, uninstalling, and stealth mode, so that the target remains unaware.
 After all, nothing says “responsible monitoring” like an untraceable spy app.

 ## Implications for survivors

 In the context of intimate partner abuse, FlexiSPY is less a tool than a weapon.
 It offers the abuser a god’s-eye view of the victim’s digital and physical life.
-Every whispered conversation, every search for help, every moment of quiet escape—captured and relayed.
+Every whispered conversation, every search for help, every moment of quiet escape, captured and relayed.

 This level of invasive surveillance does not merely violate privacy.
 It erodes reality.
 The survivor may begin to doubt their instincts, second-guess every move, and feel as though their very thoughts are unsafe.